michaelrbock/michaelrbock.github.io/standing-invitation.md

 if you'd like to chat about anything on this website, or anything you think I'd be interested in, please get in touch!

-My email address is mykel.bock@gmail.com, and I'm also available on [Twitter](https://twitter.com/michaelrbock).
+My email address is mykel.bock at gmail dot com, and I'm also available on [Twitter](https://twitter.com/michaelrbock).

 [<< back](/)